 Why travel?
 It seems obvious: to go the supermarket, the office, the football match.
 But long before there were supermarkets or offices or football games, people travelled broadly as much as we do now.
 There is ‘more’ travel in motorised societies, but only in miles travelled, within the time and money budget that has been stable through the ages.
-Does this indicate a need to travel as fundamental as our need to sleep, to eat?
+Does this indicate that there is a need to travel which is as fundamental as our need to sleep, to eat?
 Travel has been a constant in societies: places are built to fit around our travel needs and work and social rituals allow, even require, the travel that is part of what it is to be human.

 Personal travel appears to be much more under the control of basic instincts than of economic drives.
 This may be the reason for the systematic mismatch between the results of cost benefit analysis and the actual behavior of travelers.